baselime/docs/getting-started/concepts.md

 ## Observability as Code

-Observability as Code adapts the principles of Infrastructure as Code to observabiity configurations.
+Observability as Code adapts the principles of Infrastructure as Code to observability configurations.
 Dashboards, queries, alerts and everything else are configured and automated through Continuous Deployment pipelines, are source-controlled, and are repeatable across teams and environments.

 Baselime helps teams adopt the best practices from software engineering to collaborate and iterate on observability configurations.